 The studies have adopted the performance criteria of 5% maximum average UL throughput loss.
 It is worth noting that, for URLLC use cases, 5% loss may not be acceptable while the target throughput loss level could be closer to 0%.

 For example, in case of a completely random situation, in which the two adjacent operators are fully uncoordinated and select a random direction, the probability of Tx/Rx overlapping in adjacent channels is a function of the average DL / UL ratio.
-If we take for instance, an average 1:1 DL / UL ratio (i.e. equal DL and UL probability), at a given point in time the probability for the UL slots to be interfered will be 25%, and the probability for the DL slots to be interfered will be 25%.
+For instance, an average 1:1 DL / UL ratio (i.e. equal DL and UL probability), at a given point in time the probability for the UL slots to be interfered will be 25%, and the probability for the DL slots to be interfered will be 25%.
+Nevertheless as slots would not be aligned in case of unsynchronised use, a given slot of Operator A may overlap in time with two slots of Operator B, so that the number of interfered slots might be higher.

-ECC REPORT 203 page 26: “One important thing to note here is that the results contained in Table 17 are for one reference cell in the Macro cellular networknetwork, which is overlapped completely by the Micro BS network (Manhattan) grid (see Figure 19).”
+ECC REPORT 203 page 26: “One important thing to note here is that the results contained in Table 17 are for one reference cell in the Macro-cellular network, which is overlapped completely by the Micro BS network (Manhattan) grid (see Figure 19).”

 According the studies' assumptions reported in Table 33: